KalenNamiryu/AzuriaCORE/README.md

 ## CORE
 I started this mod by thinking "what would be an ideal server basic mod".

-Some kind of basic thing like a **better economy**, an **advanced claims management** or a way to **gain power** by just doing your normal survival stuffs.
+Some things like a ***valuable economy***, an ***advanced claims management*** or a way to ***gain power*** by your actions.
-Why should money just appear without any limits ?
+- Why should money just appear without any limits ?
-Why can't I unlock more territories while becomming more powerfull ?
+- Why can't I unlock more territories while becomming more powerfull ?
-And why the hell didn't I got more strengh than that while mining so much stuffs ??
+- And why the hell didn't I got more strengh than that while mining so much stuffs ??

 Well if you also ask yourself these kinds of questions, feel free to take a look !